 Milestones: In 2009, the Conservancy forged a partnership with the Ingram Barge Company that made it possible to pursue federal funding for large scale wetland restoration and protection through the USDA Wetlands Reserve Enhancement Program (WREP)—a voluntary program where eligible private lands are enrolled into permanent conservation easements and restored to wetland habitat.
 That funding resulted in the enrollment of than 5,000 acres in the Mississippi River Bayous project area.
 In 2015, additional WREP funding and support from numerous partners has made it possible to continue this work, especially expanding upon existing easements and other conservation lands to establish large blocks of connected, restored and protected habitat.

-Partners: Natural Resources Conservation Service, Farm Service Agency, Kentucky Department of Fish & Wildlife Resources, Kentucky Division of Forestry, Kentucky Nature Preserves Commission, U.S. Fish & Wildlife Service, Ingram Barge Company and numerous local landowners.
+Partners: USDA Natural Resources Conservation Service, U.S. Fish & Wildlife Service, Kentucky Department of Fish & Wildlife Resources, Kentucky Division of Conservation, Graves County Conservation District, Kentucky Nature Preserves Commission, Ingram Barge Company and other generous private companies and individuals.